Park Seed

 Our presentations take an average of 45 minutes, but we will customize our show to meet your time availability and current teaching curriculum or area of study.
-Whenever possible, we avoid scheduling educational shows during winter.

-If you would like to schedule an educational presentation,
+If you would like to schedule an educational presentation, please contact our education coordinator

 Some of our many satisfied customers: